Creating content for your business? This one’s for you.

 But — I can talk.
 I love to chat, to interact with people and hear their stories.
 And I can take their story, and put it to paper for them.

-As a marketing specialist, I am constantly chatting with our clients — getting to know them and getting a feel for their voice.
+As a marketing specialist, I am constantly chatting with our clients — getting to know them and getting a feel for their tone of voice.

 One thing I have noticed is that they often get very animated when talking about their business.
 They are experts in their field after all — so they can buzz for hours about panel beating, or accounting, or food manufacturing.